 – Don’t leave your pets outside during fireworks.
 Running away from the sound is the natural instinct and this leaves your pet in a vulnerable position.
 More runaways are reported during fireworks than at other times of the year.
 Keep your pet happy and safe, where they belong at home.
 And if the worst does happen, by ensuring that your pet is microchipped and wearing their collar with their tag, this will help them get home safely.

-Our top 10 tips for caring for your pet during fireworks1.
-Firework desensitisation training
+Our top 10 tips for caring for your pet during fireworks

 2. Feed them slightly earlier